Adriatic Adventure–Zagreb to Athens

 Cross the border into Greece.
 Orientation walk to get your bearings then catch the sunset from Pelekas on your last night.
 Be sure to hit the beach and the clubs. in your free time, explore the island by horseback, visit some of the older churches and historic buildings found on the island or relax on one of its many beautiful beaches.
 If walking is more your pace, the Corfu Trail to discover the area by foot.
 Approximate travel time: 3 hours

-Full day of travel to Greece's capital city.
+Morning flight to Athens and free afternoon to explore Greece's capital city.
 Enjoy one final night out with the group in this ancient city.

 Depart at any time.
-Please note that there are many things to do around Athens and booking extra accommodation after your tour is recommended to take in the sites, as this tour only spends one night and no additional time in the city.
+Please note that there are many things to do around Athens and booking extra accommodation after your tour is recommended to take in the sites, as this tour only spends one night in the city.